tempmail1/HelloX_Kernel/README.md

-HelloX operating system is a open source project dedicated to M2M(or IoT,Internet of Things) application,it include a compact kernel,some auxillary applications and development environment.
+HelloX project is an open source operating system designed for M2M(or IoT,Internet of Things) application,it includes a compact kernel,some auxillary applications and development environment.
-Any one can contribute it,and any contribution will be recorded in authors.txt file under the same directory as README file.
+Everyone can contribute to it,and any contribution will be recorded in authors.txt file under the same directory as README file.

-Here is the steps to run HelloX kernel in Virtual Machines(Such as Virtual PC,Virtual BOX,VMWare Workstation,etc):
+Takeing the following steps to run HelloX kernel in Virtual Machines(Such as Virtual PC,Virtual BOX,VMWare Workstation,etc):
-1. Download the whole repository and build it with Microsoft Visual C++ 6.0,adaptation required if you use other development environment;
+1. Download the whole repository and build it with Microsoft Visual C++ 6.0,adaptation will be required if you use other development environment;
 2. Use Release Version(Select Build->Batch Build...->Tick on Win32 Release option->Click Rebuild All button),debug version will not work;
 3. Master.dll will be generated into Release directory;
 4. Copy the Master.dll file into bin directory,overwrite the old one if exist;